Get Ready for SD-WAN

 The lessened hardware requirements and better allocation of personnel is a win for any IT department.
 The ability to carry out real-time management and monitoring of all corporate network services also puts organizations at an advantage over competitors burdened by one-off WAN deployments.
 Fast-growing companies – whether you have broadband or dedicated circuits such as MPLS – can stay apace with SD-WAN without overburdening IT resources.
 Want to acquire a company and quickly onboard them to your network?
 Easily accomplished with SD-WAN.

 SD-WAN is often a superior choice for companies looking to aggressively move more applications to the public cloud.
 SD-WAN is designed to reliably and securely handle even the most latency-sensitive applications such as real-time voice and video.
 Some companies have seen savings because IT is able to better utilize WAN connections and balance between high-cost and low-cost lines based on the priority and characteristics of certain traffic.

-As you consider moving to SD-WAN, think about what West can offer, including a state-of-the-art NOC for 24/7 maintenance and support staffed by Cisco-certified professionals.
-West also can support the agnostic nature of SD-WAN, which can take advantage of MPLS, Internet, 4G/LTE – a must, according to Gartner.
-With West services, you can bring in multiple WAN transport lines and manage them within a single dashboard, providing traffic prioritization, failover, and high availability.
+Intrado SD-WAN enables digital and cloud transformation with a predictable user experience for applications, seamless multi-cloud architecture and best-in-class security.
+As you consider moving to SD-WAN, think about what Intrado can offer, including a state-of-the-art NOC for 24/7/365 maintenance and support staffed by Cisco-certified professionals.
+Intrado also can support the agnostic nature of SD-WAN, which can take advantage of MPLS, Internet, 4G/LTE – a must, according to Gartner.
+With Intrado services, you can bring in multiple WAN transport lines and manage them within a single dashboard, providing traffic prioritization, failover and high availability.
 We also have strong network protection services that can be seamlessly blended with your SD-WAN service.
 Because SD-WAN is so steeped in networking principles, our deep networking expertise will be essential to your overall success.